psciamma/Getting-and-Cleaning-Data-Course-Project/README.md

 The following file is available for the train and test data.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+codebook:
+- 'codebook.txt' describes each variable used in the result files

 script file:
 - 'run_analysis.R':
 ======================================